ykashou/latex-elder-theory/go-elder-directory-expansion.md

 # Go-Elder Directory Structure Expansion Guide
-## Based on Elder Theory Mathematical Framework
+## Adhering to Original Proposed Structure with Elder Theory Components

-This document provides a comprehensive expansion of your proposed Go-Elder directory structure based on the theoretical foundations from your Elder Theory LaTeX documentation.
+This document expands your proposed Go-Elder directory structure while maintaining your original layout and incorporating all theoretical components from your Elder Theory LaTeX documentation.

-## Current Proposed Structure
+## Your Original Proposed Structure
 ```
 - go-elder
     - internal